rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 >-"Hey, I don't know how properly refactor this piece of code"
 >-"Dude, do a new service"

-**But no!** Making a new service is not always the best option, in some cases, we are _reinventing the wheel_ and maybe there is a pattern that already fits with our needs.
+**But no!** Making a new service is not always the best option.
+In some cases, we are _reinventing the wheel_ and maybe there is a pattern that already fits with our needs.

 So here comes **YAAF** (Yet Another Active Form) to save our day. **YAAF** is a gem that lets you create form objects in an easy and friendly Rails way.
-It makes use of `ActiveRecord` and `ActiveModel` features in order to provide you with a form object that behaves pretty much like a Rails model, and still be completely configurable.
+It makes use of `ActiveRecord` and `ActiveModel` features in order to provide you with a form object that behaves pretty much like a Rails model and still be completely configurable.

 ## When to use YAAF?